KeeranNaidu12/PasswordGenerator/README.md

 # PasswordGenerator
 This is a basic password generator that I made using Python.
-The password will be randomly generated based on certain conditions like password length and if numbers can be included.
+The password will be randomly generated based on certain conditions like password length and if numbers,special characters and cpaital letters can be included.